 Pigs don’t just use their snouts for sniffing out food or foraging, they also use it to communicate.
 They make a range of different noises, such as squeals.
 These noises can be as loud as 115 decibels, which is louder than the sound of a plane!
-Research has shown that pigs can make as many as 20 different sounds, which include grunting, snorting and barking.
+Research has shown that pigs can make as many as 20 different sounds, which includes grunting, snorting and barking.
 All these have slightly different purposes: squealing means they are happy, and grunting is usually expressed by a mother pig when feeding her babies.
 Most owners will tell you that their pig also makes unique sounds, just like a cat or a dog may.

 A Forever Friend

 If you are prepared for their needs, pigs are a joy to be around and make a wonderful addition to your family.
-They are smart cookies who will constantly surprise you with their cheeky antics, quirky sounds and ability to make friends with all kinds of beings.
+They are smart cookies who will constantly surprise you with their cheeky antics, quirky sounds and ability to make friends with animals, including us.

 Talk to your local veterinarian if you have any concerns about the health or welfare of your pigs.